Employer frequently asked questions

 No separate application is needed.
 By submitting your regular quarterly data, the system will identify workers eligible for the bonus automatically.

-Is there an administrative cost to the employer for the bonus?
+Is there a cost to the employer for the bonus?

 No. The bonus is managed and credited by LSC.
-It will not affect your levy calculations or reporting responsibilities.
+It does not create additional administrative costs for employers and does not affect levy calculations or reporting obligations.

 Can we verify that our workers have received the bonus?